-OASPA Board Members are appointed via an annual election process and serve for a term of three years, playing a vital role in OASPA’s work to support and represent the interests of Open Access journal and book publishers globally.
+OASPA Board Members are appointed via an annual election process and serve for a term of three years, playing a vital role in OASPA’s work to support and represent the interests of Open Access journal and book globally.
 In the second of a series of posts highlighting the important contributions of the Board, OASPA’s Events and Communications Coordinator, Leyla Williams, talked to Pete Binfield, Publisher and Co-Founder of OASPA member PeerJ.
 Pete joined the OASPA Board in 2012.

 Thanks for joining me today, Pete.
 Let’s start from the beginning: how long have you been working in open access publishing?

 It’s been ten years now!
 I joined PLOS One in April 2008.
 Before that, I worked at IOP Publishing between 1995 and 1998, which almost overlapped with the launch of their open access New Journal of Physics in 1999.
 After IOP Publishing, I worked at Kluwer Academic Publishers, which was merged into Springer; I then worked at SAGE, and then moved to PLOS ONE.
 I co-founded PeerJ in May 2012 with Jason Hoyt, after he contacted me with the idea!

 Jason and I saw an opportunity to do something new, radical, and innovative.
 The basic idea was to work with the very successful model of PLOS ONE, and evolve it, making it more scalable and cost effective for authors.
 While I was working there, PLOS ONE had effectively become ‘too big to fail’ – we were starting to find that we couldn’t really do anything radical or experimental with it because of the potential risks to the journal and organization.
 Jason approached me one day and suggested we start from scratch with something new and I jumped at it.